Once you have decided to buy a Bongo, and depending on how much money you have available, you will need to consider the following.

 Of course they can be 20 years old now and it would be rare to find one without some small niggles that need looking at but these will start you off.

 There’s also a published buyers guide from Practical Motorhome which you can read here.

 How can I be sure that the vehicle has not been stolen, clocked or has outstanding finance payments due?

 The short answer is, you can’t.
 Although you can perform a check with BIMTA, they can only report on vehicles that happend to be on their database.
 And most dealers (usually through no fault of their own) can not supply you with the original Japanese registration, auction or de-registration documents.

 The only thing you will have to go on is the condition of the vehicle.
 Just ask yourself; is it worth what they are asking for it?
 And don’t rush in to an answer.

 If you buy your Bongo from a dealer (even from an individual who is buying and selling vehicles for profit), you have rights under the Sale and Supply of Goods Regulations and the Trade Descriptions Act.
-If you are buying privately, you have lesser rights in case of a complaint, but the vehicle must be "as described.
-See here for the DT website on your consumer rights when buying a vehicle.
+If you are buying privately, you have lesser rights in case of a complaint, but the vehicle must be “as described”.

-Insurance - should be no problem - eg £250 - £300 fully comp.
-Try Lifesure first.
+Insurance – should be no problem – eg £300 – £350 fully comp, maybe less.
+It depends on your postcode and other circumstances.
+Try Lifesure or 2Gether first.
 See the Insurance page.